neogeographica/quakesounds/CONFIGURING.md

 * `%percent%` will resolve to the "%"" character.

 * `%comma%` will resolve to the comma character.
-This can be useful in a couple of the settings below whose values are comma-separated lists of things, if you need to actually have a comma in one of the values.
+This can be useful in a couple of the settings whose values are comma-separated lists of things, if you need to actually have a comma as part of one of the list elements.

 * `%space%` and `%empty%` will resolve to the space character or emptystring, respectively. quakesounds will strip whitespace from the beginning or end of